Litohlavy

 Litohlavy (Litohlau) is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 600 inhabitants.

 Etymology

 The word litohlav (from lítá hlava, which literally means 'ferocious head' in Czech) was an Old Czech term for a wild or cruel person.
 The word Litohlavy denoted a village of such people.

 Geography

 Litohlavy is located about 3 km north of Rokycany and 12 km east of Plzeň.
 It lies in the Švihov Highlands.
 The highest point is the Hůrka hill at 485 m above sea level.
 The municipality is situated on both banks of the stream Voldušský potok, which bisects the territory into two parts.

 History

 The first written mention of Litohlavy is from 1390.
 It belonged to the Rokycany domain from 1498 until 1850.
 In the 19th century, some iron ore mining developed in the territory of Litohlavy, however the village had mostly rural economy.
-In 1980–1993, Litohlavy was an administrative part of Rokycany.
+In 1980–1993, Litohlavy was a municipal part of Rokycany.